 1. Break the biscuits into fours and powder coarsely.
 I left small bits of biscuits in this mixture to give the brownies some extra texture.

-4. Add the sugar to this mixture and mix again.
-If you prefer mildly sweet brownies, you can omit this but I found the sweetness level perfect with 2 tsp sugar.
+3. Add the sugar next and mix again.
+If you prefer mildly sweet brownies, you can omit this step but I found the sweetness level perfect with 2 tsp sugar.

-8. Mix well with a sturdy spoon.
-I would advice against using a whisk at this stage because the mixture will be very very thick and refuse to cooperate.
-Show it who’s boss!
+7. Mix well with a sturdy spoon.
+I would advice against using a whisk at this stage because the mixture will be very thick and would refuse to cooperate with a weak whisk or spatula.
+Use a steel or wooden spoon or ladle.
+Show it who is boss!
 Mix well until all the powdery bits are combined with the wet ingredients.

-9. Line a plate, pie dish, or baking tray with butter paper (or just great with some butter) and transfer the mixture to it.
+8. Line a plate, pie dish, or baking tray with butter paper (or just grease with some butter) and transfer the mixture to it.
 Press firmly with wet fingertips until the mixture is uniformly spread.

-The colours all look different because of the difference in lighting.
+The colour of the biscuit brownies in the various pictures all look different because of the difference in lighting.
 Bear with me.
 Whatever colour the brownies are, they will be delicious, I promise.

-10. Refrigerate atleast for 4 hours or overnight if possible.
+9. Refrigerate for minimum 4 hours or overnight if possible.
 This picture was taken after 2 hours of refrigeration because I was impatient.
-If you are like me, you will get more fudgy brownies that won’t hold its shape when you cut it.
+If you are like me, you will get more fudge-y brownies that won’t hold its shape when you cut it.

 If you refrigerate longer, then they can be cut into perfect squares and taste delicious.
 This was taken the day after I made them.